YaphetSf/BGC_GUI/README.md

 # SimpleBGC GUI MacOS Launcher Helper

 **Running Basecam SimpleBGC on Apple Silicon and missing serial ports?**
-Grab this repo and follow the steps below to get the official GUI talking to your Basecam board easily!
+Grab this repo and follow the steps below to get the official GUI working as a native MacOS APP and talking to your Basecam board easily!

 ## Setup